camunda/camunda-docs-manual/content/reference/bpmn20/subprocesses/embedded-subprocess.md

   main:
     identifier: "bpmn-subprocess-embedded"
     parent: "bpmn-subprocess"
+    pre: "Group a set of flow nodes into a scope."

 ---

 A Subprocess is an activity that contains other activities, gateways, events, etc. which itself forms a process that is part of the bigger process.
 A Subprocess is completely defined inside a parent process (that's why it's often called an embedded Subprocess).